 In my quest to dismiss the myth that Indian cooking is not for the faint-hearted and to help spread my knowledge on some simple and traditional Indian food recipes, like this Panch Phoron Dal, I have started this series called Indian Cooking 101.
 To make it more interactive and as helpful as I can for my readers, I welcome you to email me any questions that you may have in the process.
 I will try and respond to the questions personally through email, or in the next part if it’s connected to what I have already planned to discuss.

 I recently received quite a few queries on how to cut down the cooking time and hasten the process when it comes to Indian cooking.
-Rustling up an Indian meal on a busy weeknight can be a daunting task for a newbie, and compared to boiling up a batch of pasta and pouring on jarred tomato sauce, can take a bit more time in the kitchen.
+Rustling up an Indian dinner like this Panch Phoron Dal on a busy weeknight can be a daunting task for a newbie, and compared to boiling up a batch of pasta and pouring on jarred tomato sauce, can take a bit more time in the kitchen.
 But that does not mean that it’s impossible to do!
 Take a look at my weekly meal plans, and you’ll get a sense that I serve up an Indian meal at least 2-3 times a week.

-I like to leave the deep, rich curries mostly for the weekends, when I have the luxury of time to let them simmer and slow cook to enhance the depths of flavour.
-For weeknights, I stick to recipes that do not need much babysitting and combined with a few of my quick cooking tips and tricks, I’m confident to plate up a delicious, wholesome dinner.
+I like to leave the deep, rich curries mostly for the weekends when I have the luxury of time to let them simmer and slow cook to enhance the depths of flavour.
+For weeknights, I stick to recipes that do not need much babysitting like this Dal, and combined with a few of my quick-cooking tips and tricks, I’m confident to plate up a delicious, wholesome dinner.